Mortimer's Hole

 The following month, Mortimer was executed at Tyburn [approximately where

-by whom he had had 11 children.
-Isabella
+by whom he had 11 children.

 was forced to forfeit her estates, but the substantial annual allowance